-Although the C/C++ Development Kit provides a simple, low cost solution to application engineers, some guidelines must be followed.
-If they are not, system crashes, PC hang-ups, and other problems may result.
+Although the C/C++ Development Kit provides a simple, low cost solution for application engineers, some guidelines must be followed.
+If they are not followed, you may experience system crashes, PC hang-ups, and other problems.

 The debugging of interrupt handlers with the Remote Debugger can be a challenge.
-It is possible to debug an interrupt handler, but there is a risk of experiencing problems.
+It is possible, however, to debug an interrupt handler.
+You do risk experiencing problems.
 Most problems occur in multi-interrupt-driven situations.
 Because the remote kernel running on the controller is interrupt-driven, it demands interrupt services from the CPU.
 If an application program enables interrupt and occupies the interrupt controller for longer than the remote debugger can accept, the debugger will time-out.
-As a result, the PC may hang-up.
-In extreme cases, a power reset may be required to restart the PC.
+As a result, your PC may hang-up.
+In extreme cases, a power reset may be required to restart your PC.

-As a reference, be aware that the TERN development system is remote kernel interrupt-driven for debugging.
+For your reference, be aware that our system is remote kernel interrupt-driven for debugging.

 The run-time environment on TERN controllers consists of an I/O address space and a memory address space.
-I/O address space ranges from 0x00000 to 0xffff, or 64 KB.
+I/O address space ranges from 0x0000 to 0xffff, or 64 KB.
 Memory address space ranges from 0x00000 to 0xfffff in real-mode, or 1 MB.
 These are accessed differently, and not all addresses can be translated and handled correctly by hardware.
 I/O and memory mappings are done in software to define how translations are implemented by the hardware.
-Implicit accesses to I/O and memory address space occur throughout an application program from TERN libraries as well as simple memory accesses to either code or global and stack data.
-However, explicit access any address in I/O or memory space is allowed, and will most likely be necessary to access processor registers and on-board peripheral components (which often reside in I/O space) or non-mapped memory.
+Implicit accesses to I/O and memory address space occur throughout your program from TERN libraries as well as simple memory accesses to either code or global and stack data.
+You can, however, explicitly access any address in I/O or memory space, and you will probably need to do so in order to access processor registers and on-board peripheral components (which often reside in I/O space) or non-mapped memory.

-This is done with four different sets of similar functions, described below.
+This is done with four different sets of similar functions, described below: